 Key Metrics for Features

-While the previous set of metrics we discussed are key to the business, there’s another set of measurables for which you are the primary customer; metrics that help you understand how customers are interacting with your product and identify opportunities to improve.
+While the previous set of metrics we discussed are key to the business, there’s another set of measurables that are far closer to the PM’s heart – metrics that help you understand how customers are interacting with your product and identify opportunities to improve.

 - How often is each feature being used?